Ypertex/blog/content/articles/nuxt-directus-authentication-middleware/index.md

 {{<card class="alert-secondary">}}
 ##### <i class="las la-sync"></i> Edited {{<date>}}2023-11-11{{</date>}}

-In the meantime, I've switched to [Supabase](https://supabase.com/) as backend for PrioMind.
-Supabase also comes with "batteries included"---i.e., authentication.
-When using the [Nuxt Supabase](https://supabase.nuxtjs.org/) module, the middleware comes built-in.
+In the meantime, I've switched to [Supabase](https://supabase.com/) as the backend for PrioMind.
+Supabase also comes with "batteries included"—i.e., authentication.
+When using the [Nuxt Supabase](https://supabase.nuxtjs.org/) module, the middleware comes built in.
 {{</card>}}

 But here's the kicker: There's a package named [Nuxt Directus](https://www.nuxt-directus.site/) that marries these two like peanut butter and jelly.
 Sweet, right?